-Throughout the centuries, wars have erupted between nations where people died, and history was made.
+Throughout the centuries, wars between nations erupted.
 But let us not forget the courage these soldiers displayed on the battlefield.
-All over the world, war memorials are erected to help people remember the men, women, and animals that made the ultimate sacrifice for freedom.
+War memorials help people remember the men, women, and animals that made the ultimate sacrifice for freedom.

 World War II Memorials

 There are hundreds if not thousands of war memorials all over the world.
-Some are dedicated to remembering some of the most prominent game changers in the war, and some are erected to remind us the horrors people went through during those years.
-If you’re looking to educate yourself more on the war, notably World War II, then these are some of the places you must visit.
+Some remind us the horrors people went through.
+If you’re looking to learn more, then these are some of the places you must visit.

 USS Arizona Memorial [Pearl Harbour]